Simple, flexible pricing

 • Average CZ Fidelity 98.703%

-Available directly on qBraid and qBraid's Amazon Braket integration, IonQ’s quantum processors features trapped-ion quantum computers with all-to-all connectivity.
+Available directly on qBraid, through qBraid's Amazon Braket integration, as well as qBraid's Azure Quantum Integration, IonQ’s quantum processors features trapped-ion quantum computers with all-to-all connectivity.

 Aria 1